informatica-unica/ocaml-challenge/3/first-third-fifth/README.md

+# Extract first, third and fifth element of a list

 Write a polymorphic function that returns the first, third and fifth element of a list.
 Its type must be:

 ```ocaml